softwaremill/sttp/README.md

 * optional values in the host part will be expanded to a subdomain if `Some`, removed if `None`
 * sequences in the host part will be expanded to a subdomain sequence
-* if a string contains the protocol is embedded *as the first element*, it will not be escaped, allowing to embed entire addresses as prefixes, e.g.:
+* if a string containing the protocol is embedded *as the very beginning*, it will not be escaped, allowing to embed entire addresses as prefixes, e.g.:
 `uri"$endpoint/login"`, where `val endpoint = "http://example.com/api"`.